nikbearbrown/mba-finance/chapters/07-time-value-of-money-i-single-payment-value.md

 ---

-**Tags:** time-value-of-money, future-value, present-value, compounding, discounting, Fisher-equation, Rule-of-72

----

 ## AI Wayback Machine

-**Leonardo Fibonacci** was introduced the Hindu-Arabic numeral system to Europe in 1202 — and his Liber Abaci taught medieval merchants to compute compound interest.
+**Leonardo Fibonacci** introduced the Hindu-Arabic numeral system to Europe in 1202 — and his *Liber Abaci* taught medieval merchants to compute compound interest.

 **Run this:**